 Watson entered the residence by cutting the screen of a window and opened the front door for Atkins and Krenwinkel.
 Kasabian was at the end of the driveway to “keep watch.”
 Watson and the group entered the residence and found Tate, Folger, Frykowski, and Sebring.
 Tate and Sebring were tied together by their necks and Folger was taken into a nearby bedroom.
 Sebring was shot and stabbed seven times.
 Frykowski was bound by a towel but managed to free himself.
 After doing so, he became involved in a physical altercation with Atkins resulting in her stabbing him in the legs.
 Frykowski continued to flee but Watson struck him with the gun multiple times over the head, shot, and stabbed him multiple times.
 The gun grip broke off as a result of Watson striking Frykowski over the head.

 Folger fled the room she was taken to and then was chased by Krenwinkel.
-Folger was initially stabbed by Krenwinkel but soonafter was being stabbed by Watson as well.
+Folger was stabbed by Krenwinkel and eventually stabbed by Watson as well.
 Folger was stabbed a total of 28 times by both Krenwinkel and Watson.
-While this was occurring, Frykowski was struggling across the lawn when Watson came to stab him again.
+Meanwhile, Frykowski was struggling across the lawn when Watson came to stab him again.
 Frykowski was stabbed a total of 51 times.

 Tate, witnessing the horrific crimes, pleaded with Atkins for mercy but was rejected.
 Tate was stabbed a total of 16 times.
 Tate’s unborn child did not survive the incident.

-On August 10, 1969, the night after the Tate murder, Manson and six of the Manson family members (Leslie Van Houten, Steve Grogan, Susan Atkins, Linda Kasabian, Patricia Krenwinkel, and Charles Watson)joined in on another murder.
-Unlike the Tate murder, Manson joined in on the LaBianca murder beause he felt that there was not enough panic among the victims from the Tate murder.
-Manson and the family members drove around for prospective murder victims when they arrived in the neighborhood of a home in which they had attended a party a year prior.
-The neighboring home belonged to a successful Grocery company owner, Leno LaBianca, and his wife, Rosemary LaBianca.
+On August 10, 1969, the night after the Tate murder, Manson and six of the Manson family members (Leslie Van Houten, Steve Grogan, Susan Atkins, Linda Kasabian, Patricia Krenwinkel, and Charles Watson) committed another murder.
+Unlike the Tate murder, Manson joined in on the LaBianca murder because he felt that there was not enough panic among the victims from the Tate murder.
+Manson and the family members drove around looking for prospective murder victims when they arrived in the neighborhood of a home in which they had attended a party a year prior.
+The neighboring home belonged to a successful grocery company owner, Leno LaBianca, and his wife, Rosemary.

-Due to the several differing accounts of Manson and the six Manson family members, the exact happenings of the murder are not certain.
+there are the several differing accounts from Manson and six Manson family members, so the exact happenings of the murder are not certain.
 Manson claims that he approached the home alone and returned later to bring Watson along.
 When Manson and Watson were in the residence, they tied up the LaBianca couple with a lampcord and with pillowcases covering their heads.
 Manson reassured the couple that they would not be hurt and that they were being robbed.
 All the cash was collected and the bounded Rosemary was returned to her room.
 Soonafter, Van Houten and Krenwinkel entered the premises with the instructions from Manson to kill the couple.
 Manson left the residence and instructed Van Houten and Krenwinkel to follow Watson’s orders.

 Watson returned to the living room and continued to stab and kill Leno.
 Krenwinkel carved the word “WAR” into Leno’s stomach, stabbed Leno multiple times, left a carving fork sticking out from his stomach, and left a knife in Leno’s throat.
 Leno was stabbed a total of 26 times.